m2osw/iplock/README.md

 * `ACCEPT`

    On a match, the packet is accepted.

 * `DROP`

    On a match, the packet is dropped.
 This means our computer stops working on that packet immediately.
-No more wasting time.
+No more wasting time or bandwidth.

+   This should be used to block public traffic (from computers you do not own, i.e. the rest of the Internet).
+For local traffic, it is nicer to use the `REJECT` option.

 * `REJECT [<type>]`

    On a match, the packet is rejected.
 This means our computer builds a reponse so we can tell the client that we do not want their traffic.
    This is a nice way to refuse data.
 However, this makes use of more of your bandwidth and lets the client know that you exist.

-    In most cases, especially on the Internet, it is wiser to use DROP.
+   In most cases, especially on the Internet, it is wiser to use `DROP`.
-    Limit your use of the REJECT action to just local traffic.
+   Limit your use of the `REJECT` action to just local traffic.

    The type is one of the available reject type.
 See the `--reject-with` docs.
-We like to use `icmp-port-unreachable` which says that the port is not open.
+We like to use `icmp-port-unreachable` which says that the port is not open to the other side, whether it is open or not.

+   This should be used to block connections between your systems on your private network (10.x.x.x, 192.168.x.x, etc.) so that way improper attempts at connection fail quickly.

 * `CALL <chain>`

    This action is used to call a user defined chain.
 This is particularly useful when you want to check a set of rules from multiple places.
    For example, we have a set of _bad TCP packets_ which we like to check on INPUT and OUTPUT.

 ### Variables (`variable::<name>`)